moleculerjs/site/source/docs/moleculer-cli.md

 ```

 ### Start a broker and connect to a transporter
-This command start a new ServiceBroker, connect to a transporter server and switch to REPL mode.
+This command starts a new `ServiceBroker`, connects to a transporter server and switches to REPL mode.
 ```bash
 # Connect to local NATS (default)
 $ moleculer connect nats://localhost:4222